Bertha Isabelle Barker: Life

 Subsequently, Barker worked as a high school teacher for about a decade.
 She began her studies at Massachusetts Institute of Technology in bacteriology.
-Barker was among one of the earliest women to study at the university.
+Barker was one of the first women to study at the university.

 Bertha Barker in Eugene Opie's lab.

 Rockefeller Institute of Medical Research Lab Staff (Barker dressed in white).

 During the founding of Rockefeller Institute, Barker was hired as a resident fellow and scholar on scholarship under Eugene L. Opie in 1906.
 She worked in this position until 1910.
-Barker was collegues with Hideyo Noguchi and the director Simon Flexner.
+Barker was colleagues with Hideyo Noguchi and the director Simon Flexner.
 In 1908, Barker was one of five women at the institute alongside Martha Wollstein.

 Barker and Opie had been studying enzymes in blood cells which demonstrated the presence of protein digesting enzyme in the epithelioid cells that form tuberculous tissue.
-During her research, the enzyme exhibited the significant activity when caseation of the tubercle begins, and reportedly, disappears when caseation is completed.
+During her research, the enzyme exhibited significant activity when caseation of the tubercle begins and disappeared when caseation is completed.
 During her career, Barker has submitted numerous reports to the Journal of Experimental Medicine.

 Later Barker returned to Massachusetts and worked as a nurse and superintendent of Mount Auburn hospital.
 She lived with her sister Cora.
 Eventually, Barker died November 15th, 1963 and a service was held on November 17.
 Barker was buried in Mount Auburn cemetery.